 After the DoubleClick integration in April 2008, as a means of galvanizing the members of this now-even-larger New York testing community, I had the idea to organize a NYC Testing Summit, a multi-day, informal, internal conference of TEs, SETs, Test Mercenaries, and test-friendly Software Engineers to take place in the New York office, independently organized from the Engineering Productivity organization in Mountain View (though with help from its budget).
 I applied Fixit organization tactics to the process, defining explicit roles and handing them out to specific individuals to own, with clear directives and responsibilities and the freedom to execute on them however they chose.

 We extended invitations to TEs, SETs, and Mercs company-wide, and we got a good number of folks from Mountain View and other offices to travel to NYC for the event.
-We had three days of planned presentations and workshops, with all the New York folks mingling with engineers and managers from Mountain View, putting faces and handshakes to names.
+We had three days of planned presentations and workshops, with all the New York folks mingling with developers and managers from Mountain View, putting faces and handshakes to names.
 The DoubleClick folks—in particular, Alex Chu, Pavithra Dankanikote, and Dianna Chou—had a blast organizing the event and being a part of the bigger Google Test Engineering family coming together in New York.
 And we had several kegs of beer from the nearby Chelsea Brewing Company to keep the proceedings lubricated throughout the afternoon.

 The summit was held in mid-August 2008.
 We had no idea how great our timing was.